CREATING A CASE STATEMENT: STEP-BY-STEP GUIDEBOOK

 PLANNED GIVING: STEP-BY-STEP GUIDEBOOK

-Planned giving, often referred to as gift planning, legacy giving, or deferred gifts, is a charitable gift given to a nonprofit that often requires prior planning (more so than a typical gift made by a donor).
-A planned gift is given to an organization after a donor has passed or during a donor’s lifetime.
-Planned giving allows some individuals without significant financial means to make the largest gifts in their lifetime to charities.
-This guidebook reviews the different types of planned gift options that donors may want to use, including: bequests, charitable gift annuities, gifts of real estate, stocks, life insurance, charitable remainder trusts, and charitable lead trusts.
-In addition, the guidebook provides an overview of the following: donor segmentation, the typical profile of a planned giving donor, sample bequest language, ways to talk about planned giving with donors, cultivation and stewardship techniques, and strategies to market a planned giving program.
+Planned giving is a charitable gift given to a nonprofit that often requires prior planning and allows individuals to make significant financial gifts to nonprofit organizations.
+This guidebook reviews the different types of planned gift options that donors may want to use, including bequests, charitable gift annuities, gifts of real estate, and charitable lead trusts.
+In addition, the guidebook provides an overview of donor segmentation, sample request language, ways to talk about planned giving with donors, and strategies to market a planned giving program.

 WEALTH SCREENING: GIFT CAPACITY VS. PRECISE NET WORTH DATA?

-Wealth screening is a fantastic tool for investigating both donors and prospects to accelerate your development efforts.
-While this process should speed up your overall workflow, there are several potential drawbacks: (1) you may not be using the right metric (2) the underlying data is inaccurate (3) often times you are limited to a subset of your overall database.
-This white paper specifically covers a common debate: which metric is better for wealth screening: gift capacity or precise net worth data?
-We define precise net worth data, not as a score or a range but the actual figure.
-For example, John Smith’s net worth is $22.8 million.
-We will review the definition of each data point and how it can be used in your organization.
-By the end of the white paper, we hope that you get a better sense of the best metric for your nonprofit and how you can become a more data-driven organization.
-Guidebook presented by Whitehall
+Wealth screening is a tool for investigating both donors and prospects to accelerate your development efforts.
+However, there are several potential drawbacks such as: not using the right metric, underlying data being inaccurate, and being limited to a subset of your overall database.
+This resource covers a common debate: which metric is better for wealth screening, gift capacity, or precise net worth data.
+This guidebook defines precise net worth data, not as a score or a range but as the actual figure.
+The guidebook also reviews the definition of each data point and how it can be used in your organization.
+Guidebook presented by Whitehall Data